ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/2_neighbor-behaviors/3_alignment.md

 # Alignment

-Makes entities align their velocity with their neighbors.
+Makes entities align their velocity with their neighbors' velocities.

 ## AlignmentJob